 Currently approved (see approval process) teachers in the program are qualified to teach SNHU courses in their high schools and are considered SNHU adjunct faculty members and a part of the university community.
 SNHU in the High school teachers have the opportunity to challenge students by providing an experience that allows them to earn college credits while still in high school.
 By participating in the SNHU in the High School program, teachers take an active role in fostering the commitment to excellence in education while enjoying the challenge and professional growth opportunities.
 Interaction between the high school teachers and sponsoring university SNHU fosters strong local networks among secondary and post-secondary educators.

 Teachers interested in participating in the dual enrollment program must meet minimum SNHU adjunct criteria (see below) and complete the approval process:

 - Minimum of a master's degree and demonstrated teaching experience

-- Submit a completed Course/Instructor Approval Request Form with appropriate signatures
+- Submit a completed Course/Instructor Approval Request Form with appropriate signatures by:

 - Submit a completed course syllabus and pacing guide on the SNHU template for the intended course

 Upon receipt of the above, a SNHU faculty member/department chair conducts a course syllabus ''mapping'' to verify the fidelity of the high school course to the SNHU course with respect to the breadth and depth of content and also pedagogy and assessment methods.
 The teacher will be notified by the Director for Dual Enrollment as to the decision.
 If approved the teacher and school administrator will receive an official approval letter stating that the course(s) can be offered in the high school for college credit.
 When the course(s) is offered, an assigned SNHU faculty mentor liaison will visit the class to evaluate content, pedagogy and assessment methods to ensure quality and comparability with courses taught at SNHU.